jonathan-annett/sneaker-net/README.md

 ---

 one of the things the set-this-pc-as-xxx scripts do is take a note of the disk's serial number, so it won't attempt to copy to or from a disk that isn't there.

+if I want to make changes to the scripts?

+you can edit the files in src (in the repository, not the usb drive)

+if you then run build.cmd, any edits you made in src will be copied to the usb-image folder

+there are 2 main scripts

+copy-loop.ps1 is the script that copies the files and ejects the usb

+set-this-pc-as.ps1 is the script that sets up each pc.

+the header-usb-dest.cmd and header-usb.source.cmd are used to create the final cmd files that act as installers.